dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 | cattle_bosgroup_10/graph.desc.tsv |  file contains the Biosample ids|
 | vep/ | vep annotation data|

-we  created a downsampled the data for the sake of the workshop.
-We are going to focus on chromsome 25 only, and we are going to calculate the AF in 30 samples(scalable to 4000 samples).
+We created a downsampled the data for the sake of this workshop.
+We are going to focus on chromsome 25 only, and we are going to calculate the AF in 30 samples (but we can scale to 4000 samples).

 # 5) Workflow:

 All the tutorial commands are written as Snakemake recipes.
-The workflow(summarized in Figure 2) has the following steps:
+The workflow (summarized in Figure 2) has the following steps:

   1. map using minimap2/pbmm2
   2. call small variants using clair3 and phase them using longshot
   3. split the reads into two haplotypes